Hudaahmed0204/inet4031-lab4-website/README.md

 # INET4031 - Module 6 - Working with Remote Systems

-## Instructions, files, code for Lab 6.
+## Lab Overview

-What if you aren't nearby the computer you need to work on?
+What do you do if you aren’t physically near the computer you need to work on?

-Up until this point, our Lab activities have been accomplished by doing them on our laptops.

-In this activity we explore the concept of "servers."
-Which typically aren't located where we are.

-We have to connect to them remotely
+Up until now, our Lab activities have been done directly on our laptops.
+In this activity, we explore the concept of **servers**, which are often located somewhere else.
+We will connect to them **remotely** and perform tasks as if we were on the server itself.

-This Lab explores that concept.
+This Lab focuses on understanding and practicing remote system access.